 - Asian longhorned beetles continue to be detected in wooden packaging, despite regulations intended to prevent their presence.

 Outbreaks of the Asian longhorned beetle (ALB) outside its natural range have been found 36 times – nine in North America (U.S. seven; Canada two); 26 in Europe (especially Austria, France, Germany, and Italy); and one in Japan.
 Seventeen of these outbreaks have been detected since 2012 (Eyre & Haack 2017).
-Ten of these outbreaks have been eradicated (Eyre & Haack 2017; APHIS press release October 2019 and APHIS announcement May 2020).
+Ten of these outbreaks have been eradicated (Eyre & Haack 2017; supplemented by APHIS press release October 2019 and APHIS announcement May 2020).

 In North America, Asian longhorned beetle outbreaks have been detected in the New York City metropolitan area (including northern New Jersey), Chicago, Toronto metropolitan area, central-eastern Massachusetts, southern Ohio, and South Carolina (Charleston Post and Courier 2020).
 Several of these outbreaks have been eradicated – Chicago in 2008; New Jersey in 2013; the original Toronto infestation (Eyre & Haack 2017); and New York City in 2019 (APHIS press release October 2019).
 As of 2016, 85% of the New York infestation had been eradicated; 34% of the Massachusetts infestation; but only 15% of Ohio infestation (USDA APHIS annual report for 2016).
 In 2017, APHIS eradicated some of outlying infestations in Ohio (2018 APHIS annual report).

 All of the North American infestations were first found by local residents (Haack et al. 2010) with the notable exception of the very small infestation in Boston, which was found by a groundskeeper.
 Additionally, the Chicago infestation was found by an off duty parks employee.
 All detections in North America have occurred between 2 and 10+ years after the beetle became established.